200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-ThematicProceduralTables.md

 ## Judge Comments

 The title is a little dry, but this is a sound way of generating interesting word seeds out of easily-understood concepts.
-I could see myself using this to blast out a setting for a one-shot game, either collaboratively or on my lonesome. _- [Grant Howitt]_({{site.baseurl}}/judges)
+I could see myself using this to blast out a setting for a one-shot game, either collaboratively or on my lonesome. - [_Grant Howitt_]({{site.baseurl}}/judges)